 (D) Place your block on a cutting mat.
 Measure in 6-1/2″ from the edge (make sure that this is center) and cut the block in half.

 (E) Set one half aside for now, turn the half-block and cut in half again at 6-1/2″

 (F) Set aside, and repeat Step E on the remaining half-block.

-(G) Lay out your block as shown below and sew one quarter block to a solid red block.
+(G) Lay out your block as shown below and sew one quarter block to a red block.

 (H) Repeat step G on the remaining set.

 (I) Sew all four blocks together along the long edge to finish your block!

 That’s all there is to it!
 Lather, rinse, and repeat to make your second block.

 This block has endless possibilities!
 I think it would make an adorable reproduction quilt or pillow.
 If you’d like to make the whole quilt, I’d definitely suggest getting a copy of my Merry Mixer pattern!
 The instructions make this block even more efficient (yeah—it’s possible!) and you’ll see how to do the second blocks and borders.
 I promise you’ll be pulling this pattern out time and time again!
 Make sure to get your copy today!